PhpGt/Dom/README.md

 # phpgt dom
-The modern DOM API for PHP7 projects
+The modern DOM API for PHP 7 projects

 ***